ukkiez/Dustforce-Chaos-Mode/README.md

 - For testing your script, see: [testing/debugging](#testing)

 ### Creating a new event (detailed explanation) <a id="creation-detailed"></a>
 - Determine whether you want the event to be part of the Cycle or the Queue.
-Generally, Cycle events are things that want to be active for longer, usually affecting gameplay/control directly, e.g. scaling the player up/down, changing physics, turning on Minecraft Mode, creating a "letterbox" effect that blocks the sides of the screen, etc.
+Generally, Cycle events are things that want to be active for longer, usually affecting gameplay/control directly, e.g. scaling the player up/down, changing physics, turning on Minecraft Mode, creating a "letterbox" effect that blocks the sides of the screen, etc. These are specifically balanced around the fact that only a few can be possibly active at the same time.

-  Queue Events are more one-time effects, like spawning a bunch of apples, swapping props, replacing/removing geometry, etc.
+  Queue Events are anything else, including one-time effects like spawning a bunch of apples, swapping props, replacing/removing geometry, etc. Many can possibly be active at the same time, as the duration can be arbitarily specified.
+Currently a duration has to be specified, but we can easily code in a way for events to signal themselves to the Queue that they need to be deactivated, and can therefore run for any amount of duration it needs to.

 - Copy boilerplate code from `/boilerplates/`, either `CycleEvent.cpp` or `QueueEvent.cpp`.

 - Create a new file in `/events-cycle/events/` or `/events-queue/events/`.
 Paste in the boilerplate code.